tableau/document-api-python/README.md

   - Get all fields in a data source
   - Get all fields in use by certain sheets in a workbook

-We don't yet support creating files from scratch, adding extracts into workbooks or data sources, or updating field information
+We don't support creating files from scratch, adding extracts into workbooks or data sources, or updating field information

 As of 2021, this SDK no longer supports Python 2.